Cost of Parquet Flooring

 What's Involved in Laying Parquet Flooring?

-- Start from the centre point and lay the parquet panels on the floor without adhesive so that you can see where they will sit.
-Adjust the lines if more than one-half of the last row of panels need to be cut.
+The professional will mark the centre of each wall and draw straight chalk lines connecting the opposite walls.
+Starting from the centre point, your contractor will lay the parquet panels on the floor without adhesive so they can see where they will sit.
+They'll adjust the lines if more than one-half of the last row of panels need to be cut.

 Can I Lay Parquet Flooring Myself?